-Satellite Music Centres: Introduction to Music Course, Years 2&3
+Introduction to Music Course, Years 2&3

-This 60-minute course develops children's musicianship skills through a range of activities, games and songs over the course of a year, at your school.
+This 60-minute course develops children's musicianship skills through a range of activities, games and songs over the course two years.

 Students will learn to feel a strong sense of pulse, moving to music, pitching notes and hearing the music in their heads.
 As well as musical skills, children will also develop social interaction, coordination, memory and language skills.
 This engaging, playful and supportive learning environment allows each child to express themself in a creative and safe space, helping them to grow as a person and musician.